hello-robot/stretch_show_tablet/README.md

 ![Show Tablet](res/show_tablet.png)

 **Stretch Show Tablet** contains ROS2 packages for autonomously presenting a tablet to a human.
-These packages are integrated into the experimental branch `vinitha/tablet_placement` of the [Stretch Web Teleoperation](https://github.com/hello-robot/stretch_web_teleop) repository.
-Support for standalone code functionality is in progress.
+These packages are integrated into the [Stretch Web Teleoperation](https://github.com/hello-robot/stretch_web_teleop) repository, and can also be used as a standalone ROS2 action.
+See the Examples section below for usage examples.

 ## Contents

 This repository contains two ROS2 packages: `stretch_show_tablet` and `stretch_show_tablet_interfaces`.
-Inverse kinematics are handled using the [Pinocchio IK solver](https://github.com/hello-robot/stretch_web_teleop/blob/master/stretch_web_teleop_helpers/pinocchio_ik_solver.py) from `stretch_web_teleop`.
+Inverse kinematics are handled using the [Pinocchio IK solver](https://github.com/hello-robot/stretch_web_teleop/blob/master/stretch_web_teleop_helpers/pinocchio_ik_solver.py) from `stretch_web_teleop_helpers` from the the [Stretch Web Teleoperation](https://github.com/hello-robot/stretch_web_teleop) repository.

 ### stretch_show_tablet